jgollhardt/frstack/k8/example1/README.md

 # Example showing 2 openam nodes, one opendj

-The OpenDJ instance and the OpenAM config dirs arenot persistent - this will be reset once the cluster is taken down
+The OpenDJ instance and OpenAM config store is not persistent.
+The configuration will be reset once the cluster is taken down.

+This example is for illustrative purposes only